robdodson/robdodson.github.com/source/_posts/2012-04-28-playing-with-ruby-dates.markdown

 categories:
 ---

 One of [my previous projects](https://vimeo.com/40633070) involved a ton of work using Flash's built in Date object.
 We ended up rolling our own Calendar library which was both tedious and time consuming to debug.
-Now that I'm digging into Ruby for my newest project, I wanted to see what benefits the language has to offer.
+Now that I'm digging into Ruby for my newest project, I wanted to see what features the language has to offer.
 So far I'm *really* impressed and that's after only a few hours of exploration.
 I'll detail some of the tricks I've learned along the way so hopefully other newcomers can benefit.

 ###Ruby Date Object Basics
 We can start off by firing up IRB and requiring the `date` class.
 Let's do a really simple example first and just generate today.

 ```
 require 'date'

 today = Date.today
  => #<Date: 2012-04-28 ((2456046j,0s,0n),+0s,2299161j)>
 ```